neilsly/WVDWorkshop/10 - Scale session hosts automatically Part 2.md

 Duration: 15 Minutes

-## This exercise is a continuation of Step 7 - Scale session hosts automatically Part 1.
+>**Note: This exercise is a continuation of Step 7 - Scale session hosts automatically Part 1.
 Please ensure you have completed those steps prior to performing these.

 ## Manage your scaling tool